DIAGNijmegen/llm_extractinator/docs/cli-usage.md

 ## 📝 Notes

+- `num_examples` is optional; if set to `0`, no examples will be used.
+If greater than `0`, a file with examples must be provided in the `Example_Path` field of the task JSON.
-- Flags like `--top_k` and `--top_p` are optional but useful for controlling model creativity.
+- Flags like `--temperature`, `--top_k` and `--top_p` are optional but useful for controlling model creativity.
-- `--num_examples` and `--chunk_size` can help manage memory and execution time on large tasks.
+- `--chunk_size` can help manage memory and execution time on large tasks.
-- If `--seed` is set, runs will be deterministic (assuming the model allows it).
+- If `--seed` is set, runs will be deterministic and reproducible.